Safeguarding our country’s historic interests is as equally important to us as maintaining the programme on a project.

-We have found numerous archaeological artefacts over the years, generally during bulk excavation works or foundation removal.
-Accordingly we are accustomed to working closely with the Museum of London or similar organisations to protect the find, whilst causing minimal disruption to the project.
+Our demolition company have uncovered numerous archaeological finds over the years, generally during bulk excavation works or foundation removal.
+Accordingly we are accustomed to working closely with the Museum of London or similar British archaeology organisations to protect the find, whilst causing minimal disruption to the project.

-For example at Shoreditch in London the remains of Shakespeare’s Curtain Theatre dating back to 1577 was discovered, therefore allowance was made to provide safe access for the archaeologists to undertake excavations to the north of the site to expose the remains of the theatre.
+For example at Shoreditch in London the remains of Shakespeare’s Curtain Theatre dating back to 1577 was discovered, therefore allowance was made to provide safe access for the archaeologists to undertake an archaeological dig to the north of the site to expose the remains of the theatre.

 At Finsbury Circus we uncovered a skeleton in a coffin, a hand laid carriage path, metal wheel and a number of bottles at Kings Cross Station.